Al Otro Lado v. Wolf

 On March 30, 2017, the court issued an order approving a $1 million settlement, to be dispersed among Mr. Hernandez-Rojas’s five children.

 In March 2016, Hernandez-Rojas’ family filed a complaint against the United States with the Inter-American Commission on Human Rights.
 The complaint alleged several violations of the American Declaration of the Rights and Duties of Man, including violation of the prohibition against torture, violation of the right to life and liberty, and failure to investigate, prosecute, and provide full reparations.
 On November 5, 2022, the Inter-American Commission conducted a hearing on the complaint.
+On February 14, 2023, Hernandez-Rojas’s family submitted a final written observation to the Inter-American Commission.
 A report with the Commission’s findings is forthcoming.

 Documents: